Time-evolving matrix product operators for off-diagonal system-bath coupling: More details on the XTRG algorithm to build the MPO-IF

 \section{More details on the XTRG algorithm to build the MPO-IF}

 The first step to build the MPO representation of $e^{-\delta\Heff}$ is to build $\Heff$ as an MPO.
 If done exactly, one would result in an MPO with bond dimension $\chi=2N$ in general, which is very expensive for large $N$.
-To obtain a compressed MPO, an effective strategy is to approximate the hybridization function $\Delta^{\zeta\zeta'}_{j-i} = \Delta^{\zeta\zeta'}_{i,j}$ as the sum of exponentially decaying function for each $\zeta,\zeta'$.
+To obtain a compressed MPO, an effective strategy is to approximate the hybridization function $\Delta^{\zeta\zeta'}_{j-i} = \Delta^{\zeta\zeta'}_{i,j}$ as the sum of exponentially decaying functions for each $\zeta,\zeta'$.
 Taking a particular $\zeta,\zeta'$, we assume that

-where $\alpha_l$, $\lambda_l$, $n$ are parameters that can be determined by the prony algorithm for example~\cite{marple2019digital}.
-After that, one could directly write down the site tensor of the MPO representation of $\Heff$ as (a single site tensor is enough as $\Heff$ is time-transilationally invariant)
+where $\alpha_l$, $\lambda_l$, $n$ are parameters that can be determined by the Prony algorithm for example~\cite{marple2019digital} (in our numerical examples we have used a fixed $n$ to control the accuracy of this approximation).
+The whole time interval (either real or imaginary) is used for the Prony algorithm.
+We note that the $\alpha_l$ and $\lambda_l$ generated in Prony algorithm will be complex in general, even for imaginary-time evolution where the hybridization function is real.
+Nevertheless, the whole algorithm works equally for complex numbers.
+After that, one could directly write down the site tensor of the MPO representation of the part of $\Heff$ with a particular $\zeta,\zeta'$ as (a single site tensor is enough as each $\Delta^{\zeta\zeta'}_{i,j}$ is time-translationally invariant)

-where $\alpha_l$ and $\lambda_l$ correspond to $\Delta^{\zeta\zeta'}_{i,j}$ for $i<j$, $\bar{\alpha}_l$ and $\bar{\lambda}_l$ correspond to $\Delta^{\zeta\zeta'}_{i,j}$ for $i>j$, and we have neglected the time step indices of the operators due to the time-translational invariance.
-With Eq.(\ref{eq:ttiif}), one can directly write down the site tensor for $e^{-\delta \Heff}$ using the $\WI$ or $\WII$ method, which will be an MPO with bond dimension $2n+1$~\cite{ZaletelPollmann2015}.
-Moreover, it has been shown that $n$ generally grows very slowly for general continuous bath spectral function~\cite{VilkoviskiyAbanin2024,HuangLin2026}, and in this work we found that $n=20$ is enough for all the case studied.
+where $\alpha_l$ and $\lambda_l$ correspond to $\Delta^{\zeta\zeta'}_{i,j}$ for $i<j$, $\bar{\alpha}_l$ and $\bar{\lambda}_l$ correspond to $\Delta^{\zeta\zeta'}_{i,j}$ for $i>j$ (here $\bar{\alpha}_l$ and $\bar{\lambda}_l$ do not mean the complex conjugates of $\alpha_l$ and $\lambda_l$), and we have neglected the time step indices of the operators due to the time-translational invariance.
+With Eq.(\ref{eq:ttiif}) for each part of $\Heff$, one can directly write down the site tensor for the corresponding part of $e^{-\delta \Heff}$ with a particular $\zeta,\zeta'$ using the $\WI$ or $\WII$ method, which will be an MPO with bond dimension $2n+1$~\cite{ZaletelPollmann2015}.
+Moreover, it has been shown that $n$ generally grows very slowly for general continuous bath spectral function~\cite{VilkoviskiyAbanin2024,HuangLin2026}, and in this work we found that $n=20$ for each combination of $\zeta$ and $\zeta'$ is enough for all the cases studied.
 Another hyperparameter used in the XTRG algorithm is the step size $\delta =1/2^m$, determined by the integer $m$.
 Since XTRG converges exponentially fast with $m$, and that the effective inverse temperature of the target thermal state $e^{-\delta\Heff}$ is only $1$, we found that all our numerical simulations have well converged with $m=7$.